- unsafe.Pointer

 }

-Both languages use dynamic dispatch, but the implementation is different.
+In both languages, dynamic dispatch is used, but the implementation is different.

 Remember that interfaces in Go have a cost.
 The reason is that each call goes through itab, which adds indirection.
 Under the hood, this is an additional pointer dereference.
 In hot-path code, this can be critical.
-In Java, the JVM can optimize such calls through JIT, while Go does not (or less).
+In Java, the JVM can optimize such calls via JIT, while Go cannot (or to a lesser extent).
 Therefore, in Go, concrete types are sometimes used instead of interfaces in performance-critical places.

 Interfaces are used everywhere: DI, testing, abstractions.
-Pros - flexibility, loose coupling.
-Cons - call overhead, loss of inline optimizations.
+Pros — flexibility, loose coupling.
+Cons — call overhead, loss of inline optimizations.
 In Go, this is especially noticeable in tight loops.
 In Java, the JVM can eliminate overhead through JIT.
-In Go, it is more often necessary to optimize manually.
+In Go, it is often necessary to manually optimize.
 In high-performance code, interfaces are sometimes avoided or generics are used.

-If you come from Java, then you are familiar with finalize(), Cleaner, PhantomReference, and other tools for working with object lifecycles.
-In Go, everything is arranged differently: the language provides fewer guarantees and more low-level control.
+If you come from Java, you are familiar with finalize(), Cleaner, PhantomReference, and other tools for working with the lifecycle of objects.
+In Go, everything is arranged differently: the language offers fewer guarantees and more low-level control.

-We will analyze how these mechanisms work under the hood, when to use them, and why in most cases it is better to avoid them.
+We will look at how these mechanisms work under the hood, when to use them, and why in most cases it is better to avoid them.

 runtime.SetFinalizer